cogstat/cogstat_user_documentation/Using-automatic-and-individual-analysis-software-packages.md

+---
+title: Using automatic and individual analysis software packages
+---
 ## Automatic vs individual analysis software packages

 Most statistical packages are **individual analysis software**, i.e., you have to choose individually which analyses (such as specific hypothesis tests, descriptive statistics, confidence interval) to run.
 In an **automatic analysis software**, you choose the task/question and the specific analyses are chosen by the software.